 Chateau La Cabanne was sold to the Estager family in 1952.
 The Estager family was already well known in Bordeaux due to their active business as negociants in Libourne since 1912.
 Francois Estager manages everything that goes on with the estate today.

 Much of Chateau La Cabanne is new.
-Although, renovations took place sadly, because circumstances forced them to.
+Although, renovations took place sadly because circumstances forced them to.
 A huge fire destroyed much of their property in 2010.
-The tragic fire also destroyed the entire 2008 vintage, which was still in vat at the time.
+The tragic fire also destroyed the entire 2008 vintage, which was still in the vat at the time.

 Chateau La Cabanne Vineyards, Terroir, Grapes, Winemaking

 On average, the vines are 30 years of age.
-The vineyard can be divided into 9 separate parcels, with their oldest parcel of vines being close to 40 years of age.
+The vineyard can be divided into 9 separate parcels, with the oldest parcel of vines being close to 40 years of age.
 Their best vines are placed just behind the chateau, where they have blue clay in the soil.
 The vineyard is planted to a vine density of 6,500 vines per hectare.
+In 2023, Chateau La Cabanne was certified as being 100% organic in their farming and vineyard management.

-Malolactic fermentation takes place in barrel.
+Malolactic fermentation takes place in barrels.
 The wine is aged in 60% new, French oak barrels for close to 15 months before bottling.
 Chateau La Cabanne produces close to 2,500 cases per year.

 Chateau La Cabanne produces a second wine, Domaine de Compostelle.
 Prior to 2010, the second wine was only produced in select vintages, but starting with 2010, Domaine de Compostelle is now produced in every vintage, which has helped improve the quality of the Grand Vin.